 Hiking the Romsdalseggen ridge is probaly Norway’s most beautiful trekking experience.
 Romsdalseggen is located in the heart of Romsdalen.
 It offers splendid vistas of some of the wildest mountains in Norway.
 On top of the ridge you have a 360 degree view.
 Romsdalshorn, Kongen, Dronninga, Vengetindene, and Trollveggen with its shark`s teeth peaks, the Romsdalsfjord, and the Norwegian sea.
 Experience one of Norway`s most spectacular hikes, near Åndalsnes – Norway`s capital of peaks.

 Bus into the start point departs from Åndalsnes Railway Station from July 1st – September 30th every morning at 09.30.
-Buy the tickets online here.
+Between July 1st and August 12th, on Fridays and Saturdays, there will be an extra bus departure to Vengedalen at 12.00.
+Avoid the crowd and enjoy a fantastic afternoon hike over the Romsdalseggen ridge!
+Buy the tickets online on this website.

 Information about the Romsdalseggen ridge: